-(3) The voters of Lamar County approved the imposition of a 1% sales tax to fund the above projects may include projects and retire associated debt.
-Amounts expended for these sales tax proceeds, state, local property taxes and/or other funds over the life of the projects.
+(3) The voters of Lamar County approved the imposition of a 1% sales tax to fund the above projects and retire associated debt.

+Amounts expended for these projects may include sales tax proceeds, state, local property taxes and/or other funds over the life of the projects.

+SECTION II

-SECTION II COMPLIANCE AND INTERNAL CONTROL REPORTS
+COMPLIANCE AND INTERNAL CONTROL REPORTS